ddoyen/maths-pl-bank/doc/template_tags.md

   - The fields `max_rows` and `max_cols` specify to which dimensions the matrix is allowed to grow.
 The value of `max_rows` defaults to 5, while the value of `max_cols` defaults to that of `max_rows` if the latter is specified, and 5 otherwise.
   - The fields `cell_width` and `cell_height` hold the dimensions of each cell of the matrix.
 They default to reasonable values if they are not specified.
   - The field `input_style` is used to provide a list of `css` properties for the input field, whose dimensions should of course be smaller than those of the cell.
 These properties can be used to specify size, color, text style, etc...
 It defaults to the empty string.
-  - For now a initial array of values may not be provided for the matrix.
+  - For now an initial array of values may not be provided for the matrix.
   - The values entered by the user in the input fields of the matrix with name `name` are returned in `answer['resizable_matrix_name']`.
 This is a python double list whose entries are thus accessed as `answer['resizable_matrix_name'][i][j]`, moreover indices run from 0, not 1.
 Each entry is a string, which therefore should be converted to be evaluated, if the expected input is an integer or sympy expression for instance.
   - Resizable matrix elements are inserted in the `form` tag of `exercise.pl` as in the example below.